influxdata/docs-v2/content/influxdb/cloud-dedicated/get-started/query.md

 - **InfluxDB v3 client libraries**: Use language-specific (Python, Go, etc.) clients to execute queries in your terminal or custom code.
 - **influx3 CLI**: Send queries from your terminal command-line.
-- **Grafana**: Query InfluxDB v3 with the [FlightSQL Data Source plugin](https://grafana.com/grafana/plugins/influxdata-flightsql-datasource/) and connect and visualize data.
+- **Grafana**: Use the [FlightSQL Data Source plugin](https://grafana.com/grafana/plugins/influxdata-flightsql-datasource/), to query, connect, and visualize data.

 For this example, use the following query to select all the data written to the **get-started** database between